aarizat/blog/docs/posts/python_event_loop.md

 After `coro` is wrapped into a `Task` (__line 21__), `run` makes some other types of validations and finally the task is passed to `run_until_complete` event loop instance method.

 The `run_until_complete` methods run the task passed as parameter until it's finished.

+## Sum up!

+As you could see, there is nothing special underhood when the `#!python asyncio.run()` function is run, it only created and instance of `#!python Runner` class and then its `#!python run` instance method is executed, when this happens, there are some other methods executed, like `!python create_task` and finally `#!python run_until_complete`.